userx007/cpp_concurency/Primitives/Smart_Pointers/WeakPointers.md

 - **Shared Pointers**: Use when you need shared ownership of an object and want automatic memory management.
 - **Weak Pointers**: Use to reference an object without affecting its lifetime, especially to avoid reference cycles.

-Certainly!
 Let's dive into more complex scenarios where weak pointers are used to manage memory effectively and avoid issues like reference cycles.

 ### Example 1: Graph Data Structure